BrainBlend-AI/atomic-agents/docs/api/atomic_agents/lib/tools/base.md

 #### Arguments

-- `params` *BaseAgentIO* - The input parameters for the tool, adhering to the input schema.
+- `params` *BaseIOSchema* - The input parameters for the tool, adhering to the input schema.

 #### Returns

-- `BaseAgentIO` - The output of the tool, adhering to the output schema.
+- `BaseIOSchema` - The output of the tool, adhering to the output schema.

 #### Raises